 For Norway and the Norwegian Arctic, the use of satellite data provides valuable information on spatial distribution of ozone and UV radiation.
 Satellites also make it possible to investigate the geographical extent of low ozone episodes during spring and summer and thereby discover enhanced UV intensity on a regional level.
-Thus, satellite observations are complementary to ground based observations, and both are highly necessary.
+Thus, satellite observations are complementary to ground based observations, and both provide valuable information.

-Comparisons of ground based measurements and satellite data in Oslo show good agreement during the summer, whereas the differences are larger in the autumn and winter months.
-At Andøya and in Ny-Ålesund the satellite measurements are normally a few percent lower than the ground based measurements.
-Also, monthly mean ozone values retrieved from two different satellites occasionally differ significantly (up to 15%).
+Comparisons of ground based measurements and satellite data in Oslo show good agreement during the summer, whereas the differences are slightly larger in the spring, autumn and winter months.
+This is caused by weak instrumental signals during periods with low sun.
+At

+Andøya and in Ny-Ålesund the satellite measurements are normally a few percent lower than the ground based measurements.
+Also, monthly mean ozone values retrieved from two different satellites might differ significantly.